Industrial Control Systems - Cyber News

 Cyber News Sites

-- Consolidation is the way ahead: A disparate and fragmented industry cannot create true value for the customer, be it cost value or solution effectiveness.
-The year 2016 saw some major consolidations, such as Symantec-Bluecoat, Confer-Carbon Black and so on.
+- Consolidation is the way ahead.
+A disparate and fragmented industry cannot create true value for the customer, be it cost value or solution effectiveness.
+The last years saw some major consolidations, such as Symantec-Bluecoat, Confer-Carbon Black and so on.
 The trend will continue, with shared value being realised in the quest to become cyber pitfall-proof.

-- Cyber Terrorism & Cyber Warfare: We have seen in 2016 several serious cyber attacks on Critical Infrastructures like the cyber attacks on the Power Grid in Ukraine and Utility installations in several other countries.
-Cyber Terrorism & Cyber Warfare will be a common way of operations in 2017 and beyond.
+- Cyber Terrorism & Cyber Warfare.
+We have seen in the past years several serious cyber attacks on Critical Infrastructures like the cyber attacks on the Power Grid in Ukraine and Utility installations in several other countries.
+Cyber Terrorism & Cyber Warfare will be a common way of operations in the future.

 Cyber News Sites